 Employees can make use of this arrangement if they have been employed by the employer for at least seven years.
-Any period the employee may have worked as a temporary worker will be included.
+Any previous consecutive period the employee may have worked as a temporary worker will be included.

 Employees may use the scheme once every seven years.
-VRP always lasts at least two months.
+The length of VSP is always at least two months.

-The vitality scheme is not a leave arrangement and VRP cannot be combined with maternity leave, childbirth leave, parental leave or long-term care leave.
+The vitality scheme is not a leave arrangement and VSP cannot be combined with maternity leave, childbirth leave, full or partial parental leave or long-term care leave.

-The VRP ends no later than 12 months before the employee's retirement.
-It is possible to combine VRP with part-time retirement.
+The VSP ends at the latest 12 months before the employee's retirement.
+It is possible to combine VSP with part-time retirement.

 The vitality scheme concerns exemption from work.
-For this reason, the VRP cannot be paid in money.
+For this reason, the VSP cannot be paid in money.

-During VRP, the employment contract with the employee continues to exist.
+During VSP, the employment contract with the employee continues to exist.

-The employer may limit the annual use of the arrangement during the term of this Collective Agreement to 1/7 of the employees who qualify for the arrangement.
+The employer may limit the annual use of the arrangement during the term of this Collective Agreement to 1/7 of the employees, for each department, team who qualify for or other collaborative project that qualifies for the arrangement, to ensure the continuity of the work.